Facticee/challenges-mod/README.md

 **Note: If you already have Fabric installed (also the right verison), then you can skip to step 2**

 1. Go to the official Fabric website: https://fabricmc.net
-2. Press the big Download and download the installer for your operating system
+2. Press the big Download Button and download the installer for your operating system like windows or linux
 3. Run the downloaded installer
-4. Select the Minecraft Version and Loader Version you want to use, then click Instal
+4. Select the Minecraft Version and Loader Version you want to use, then click Install

 **Step 2: Download Your Mods**